Portsmouth, United States Guide

 Airport

-The closest major airport to Portsmouth is Boston Logan International Airport (BOS), located approximately 55 miles (88 kilometers) south of the city.
-From Logan Airport, you can rent a car and drive to Portsmouth in about an hour, depending on traffic.
-Alternatively, you can take a bus or shuttle service, such as C&J Bus Lines, which offers direct service between Logan Airport and Portsmouth.
-Manchester-Boston Regional Airport (MHT) is another option, located about 50 miles (80 kilometers) west of Portsmouth, but it has fewer international flights.
+The closest major airport is Boston Logan International Airport (BOS), located approximately 60 miles (97 kilometers) south of Portsmouth.
+Transportation from the airport to Portsmouth includes rental cars, bus services (such as C&J Bus Lines), and ride-sharing services.
+Manchester-Boston Regional Airport (MHT) is another option, located about 50 miles (80 kilometers) west of Portsmouth, offering fewer international flights but potentially more convenient domestic connections.
+Rental cars and ride-sharing services are available at MHT.

 Attractions